Google’s Neural Tangents library gives ‘unprecedented’ insights into AI models’ behavior

-Google today made available Neural Tangents, an open-source software library written in JAX, a system for high-performance machine learning research.
+Google today made available Neural Tangents, an open source software library written in JAX, a system for high-performance machine learning research.
 It’s intended to help build AI models of variable width simultaneously, which Google says could allow “unprecedented” insight into the models’ behavior and “help … open the black box” of machine learning.

-As Google senior research scientist Samuel S. Schoenholz and research engineer Roman Novak explain in a blog post, one of the key insights enabling progress in AI research is that increasing the width of models results in more regular behavior, and makes them easier to understand.
-By way of refresher, all models contain neurons (mathematical functions) arranged in interconnected layers that transmit signals from input data and slowly adjust the synaptic strength (weights) of each connection.
+As Google senior research scientist Samuel S. Schoenholz and research engineer Roman Novak explain in a blog post, one of the key insights enabling progress in AI research is that increasing the width of models results in more regular behavior and makes them easier to understand.
+By way of refresher, all neural network models contain neurons (mathematical functions) arranged in interconnected layers that transmit signals from input data and slowly adjust the synaptic strength (weights) of each connection.
 That’s how they extract features and learn to make predictions.

-Machine learning models that are allowed to become infinitely wide tend to converge to another, simpler, class of models called Gaussian processes.
-In this limit, complicated phenomena boil down to simple linear algebra equations, which can be used both as a lens to study AI.
+Machine learning models that are allowed to become infinitely wide tend to converge to another, simpler class of models called Gaussian processes.
+In this limit, complicated phenomena boil down to simple linear algebra equations, which can be used as a lens to study AI.
 But deriving the infinite-width limit of a finite model requires mathematical expertise and has to be worked out separately for each architecture.
 And once the infinite-width model is derived, coming up with an efficient and scalable implementation requires engineering proficiency, which could take months.

 That’s where Neural Tangents comes in — it lets data scientists construct and train ensembles of infinite-width networks at once using only five lines of code.
 The models constructed can be applied to any problem to which a regular model could be applied, according to Schoenholz and Novak.